gianbus/ds-project/README.md

-# ds-project - Quorum-based replicated datastore
+# ds-project: A quorum-based replicated datastore

 This is the implementation of a distributed key-value store that accepts two operations from clients:
 * put(k, v) inserts/updates value v for key k;